TUD-STKS/SupplementalCodeTemplate/README.md

     - `src/main.py`: The main script to reproduce all results.
 - `requirements.txt`: Text file containing all required Python modules to be installed if we are working in Python.
-It can be obtained by typing `pip freeze > requirements.txt` in a PowerShell or Bash.
+It can be obtained by typing `pip freeze > requirements.txt` in a PowerShell or in a Bash.
 - `README.md`: The README displayed here.
 - `LICENSE`: Textfile containing the license for this source code.
 You can find
 - `data/`: The optional directory `data` contains